cnichte/sftp-push-sync/README.md

 2. Delete remote files that no longer exist locally
 3. Identify changes based on size or altered content and upload them

+Why?

-I use the script to transfer [Hugo websites](https://gohugo.io) to the server.
+- I use the script to transfer [Hugo websites](https://gohugo.io) to the server.
+- This is part of the [Hugo-Toolbox](https://www.npmjs.com/package/hugo-toolbox).

 Features: